RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 Where, $ lo $ is the number of closed kinematic loops. -->

-Let is try to compute the DoF of the robot we have seen before:
+Let's try to compute the DoF of the robot we have seen before:
 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}{{ '/assets/images/kinematics/kine.png' }}" width="200px" alt="Kine">
   <figcaption style="margin-top: 8px; font-style: italic;">